Add Documentation Edit the file on GitHub

 - { title: 'settings' }

-value is also the key to the localization of the page title. -
+Thetitlevalue is also the key to the localization of the page title. -

 As a convention, the first

-key to the base of the documentation.
+pagesentry should be the index page.
+It must set theurlkey to the base of the documentation.
 For example:

 - { title: 'overview', url: '/analytics/' }

-For consistency, the index page should have the titleoverview
+For consistency, the index page should have the titleoverview. -

 If you need to link to an external page resource, set it with the